library(liver)

 Training the kNN Model

-kNN is a non-parametric method that classifies each test observation based on the majority class of its \(k\) closest neighbors in the training set.
-Because it relies on distance calculations, it is particularly sensitive to the scale of the input features.
+The k-Nearest Neighbors (kNN) algorithm is a non-parametric, instance-based classifier that assigns a class label to each test observation based on the majority class among its \(k\) closest neighbors in the training set.
+Because kNN relies entirely on distance calculations, it is particularly sensitive to the scale and encoding of the input features.

-With predictions generated from all three models (logistic regression, Naive Bayes, and kNN), we are now ready to evaluate their classification performance using ROC curves and AUC.
+With predicted probabilities now available from all three models (logistic regression, Naive Bayes, and kNN), we are ready to compare their classification performance using ROC curves and the area under the curve.

 Model Evaluation and Comparison

-To evaluate and compare the performance of our classifiers across all possible classification thresholds, we use ROC curves and the Area Under the Curve (AUC) metric.
-As discussed in Chapter 8, the ROC curve plots the true positive rate against the false positive rate, and the AUC summarizes the curve into a single number: closer to 1 indicates better class separation.
+To evaluate and compare the performance of the three classification models across all possible classification thresholds, we use ROC curves and the Area Under the Curve (AUC) metric.
+As introduced in Chapter 8, the ROC curve plots the true positive rate against the false positive rate, while the AUC summarizes the overall discriminatory ability of a classifier: values closer to 1 indicate stronger separation between classes.

 library(pROC)